Poison Ivy: The Plant that Bites Back

 “It’s a really powerful irritant,” Ratner-Connolly says.
 “Not only does a little bit do a lot of damage, but it’s an invisible oil.
 It’s hard to avoid something you can’t see.”

 The oil is in every part of the plant, not just the leaves, and it can remain viable for as long as five years after the plant has died.
-So don’t assume you’re safe yanking dead vines off a tree.
+So don’t assume you’re safe yanking dead vines off a tree or pulling them when leafless over winter.

 Direct contact with a vine isn’t the only way you can get a rash, says Ratner-Connolly.